Linux-Tech-Tips/rust_struct_demo/README.md

 # rust_struct_demo

-trying out structs and enums in Rust
+Simple program that I wrote to try out how structs and enums work in Rust